 Body and function (BODYFUNC)

-The group members have various educational backgrounds, such as physiotherapy, nursing, chiropractic and physiology.
-This diversity in background is reflected in both the thematic variations and the different methodologies used in the projects from the group members.
+The members of this research group have different educational backgrounds; such as physiotherapy, chiropractic and physiology.
+We have an extensive cooperation with other professionals such as doctors, nurses, social scientists and humanists.
+This is reflected in both the thematic variation and different methodology used in the projects that engage the group members.

 - Motor control for human head and neck movement